A powerful insight into female desire and sexuality: Reviewing Lisa Taddeo’s Three Women

 I also think she was the most reserved and least insightful of the three women.
 I didn’t really understand the rationale for a swinging lifestyle.
 While her story was interesting, it needed a lot more introspection and so didn’t feel rounded out.
 After reading the gut-wrenching passages from Maggie and Lina, Sloane just seemed aloof and clichéd.

 Also, a lot of this book is pretty depressing.
-You go in into the book thinking you are in for an empowering read, but that’s not the case.
-All I learnt is that even now, things are pretty fucked up between the sexes.
+You go into the book thinking you are in for an empowering read, but that’s not the case.
+All I learned is that even now, things are pretty fucked up between the sexes.

 I found this book fascinating, frustrating, and utterly absorbing.
-I read this in coffee shops, and it sparked off so many discussions with random women who walked up to me and spoke to me about it.
-So definitely it is a book that sparks strong opinions!
+I read it in coffee shops, and it sparked so many discussions with random women who walked up to me and spoke to me about it.
+So, definitely, it is a book that sparks strong opinions!

 Have you read this book?
 What did you think about it?